Collection Development and Maintenance Policy

 REQUESTS FOR RECONSIDERATION OF LIBRARY MATERIALS

 Formal complaints about items included in the collection must be made in writing on the form provided by the library.
-The form must be filled out by a Canton resident or taxpayer.
+The form must be filled out by a Canton resident.

 Adopted by the Library Board of Trustees, October 14, 2009